vsoch/singularity-shiny/README.md

           Options:
            --port:  the port for the application (e.g., shiny default is 3737)
+           --user:  the user for the run_as directive in the shiny configuration
            --base: base folder with applications
            --logs: temporary folder with write for logs (not required)
            --disable-index: disable directory indexing